lrfuller/private-gpt-LukasFork/README.md

 11. set PGPT_PROFILES=ollama
 12. make run
 13. In another terminal, run: ollama serve
+14. Enter in the browser: http://localhost:8001

 (linux, untested yet, but should work)

 11. Make run
 12. In another terminal, run: ollama serve
+13. Enter in the browser: http://localhost:8001

 # 🔒 PrivateGPT 📑